 If the track is only saved to your account, it will disappear from the map viewer and it will not appear in the Lines & Polygons folder on the Map Items page.

 Whether or not you save them to a specific map, all tracks recorded with the mobile app will be saved to your account in Your Tracks (on the web) or Tracks (on the mobile app).
 At this time you can’t import gpx tracks from other devices or apps into Your Tracks.

-To view tracks saved to your account on the web, tap on your account name in the upper left corner and then select the Your Tracks tab.
+To view tracks saved to your account on the web, click on Your Data in the upper right corner of mapviewer and then select the Your Tracks tab.
 Once the track list is open you can edit the name of the track by clicking the edit/pencil icon or delete the track from your account by clicking the red X.

 To view tracks saved to your account on the mobile app, tap the three bar main menu and select Tracks.

 The Tracks page will open with all your tracks displayed.
 You can tap the sync arrows icon to sync your tracks with your account and you can tap the Edit link to show, hide, export or share tracks.